-We commit to following an equitable process that provides transparency where possible and fosters understanding.
-We also commit to safeguarding the privacy of individuals within our capacity.
-The process includes opportunities for dialogue across differences, where members of the Stetson community have a voice.
-We encourage all parties involved to be active participants.
+We commit to following an equitable process that provides transparency where possible and fosters understanding and care.
+We are also committed to safeguarding the privacy of individuals within our capacity.
+To learn more, click the links below and on our side menu.

-Please fill out the Report It Form to inform University staff of information regarding student concerns.
-Any immediate and emergency concerns can be directed to Stetson University Public Safety at 386-822-7300 (Deland campus) 24 hours a day/7 days a week.
+Please fill out one of the forms below to inform the University staff of information regarding student concerns.
+Any immediate and emergency concerns can be directed to Stetson University Public Safety at 386-822-7300 (DeLand campus) 24 hours a day, seven days a week, or 911 when appropriate.

 Report It Form

 The Report It form is available for anyone wanting to inform Stetson University staff of information regarding student concerns.

 General information on student concerns as well as Title IX reports can be submitted through the Report It form.
 Reports filed through this form are immediately received through the system and reviewed the next business day by the following offices: Dean of Students, Community Standards, Counseling, Residential Living and Learning, Public Safety and if appropriate Title IX.
 You may or may not be contacted depending on the content provided.
 If you have a question or wish to follow-up to this report, please e-mail firstname.lastname@example.org.